 I’m Patty Beck and my goal is to teach lawyers, judges, and legal professionals how to infuse well-being into their personal and professional lives.

-At A Balanced Practice, I offer presentations focused on these “little things” with an emphasis on the intersection between well-being and ethics, how mindfulness can help us feel more engaged at home and at work, and techniques to manage the stress we experience each day as lawyers and as people.
-I also offer wellness retreats focused on developing workplace relationships, and a workshop through Arizona State University entitled Foundations of Mindfulness for Lawyers, which highlights how mindfulness, self-compassion, and resilience can enhance our lives as attorneys.
+At A Balanced Practice, I offer programming focused on how “little things” like practicing mindfulness, self-compassion, and setting boundaries can help manage stress, promote career satisfaction, and enhance compliance with the ethics rules.
+I also offer wellness retreats focused on developing workplace relationships, and a workshop through Arizona State University entitled Foundations of Mindfulness for Lawyers.

-At A Balanced Practice, I offer presentations, retreats and workshops for lawyers, judges and legal professionals focused on practical ways to incorporate well-being into their personal and professional lives.
-Presentations will be for CLE credit whenever possible.
-Retreats are all about developing workplace relationships while learning well-being strategies.
-Workshops are presented in partnership with the Arizona State University Center for Mindfulness, Compassion, and Resilience.
+At A Balanced Practice, I offer presentations, retreats & workshops for lawyers, judges, and legal professionals focused on practical ways to incorporate well-being into their personal and professional lives.
+I also offer individual coaching sessions to help lawyers and other professionals achieve their well-being goals.

 Following the articles I’ve written the last few years for the Professional Liability Defense Federation Quarterly magazine with tips on how to introduce well-being practices into your life as a person and lawyer (see above “little things” section), The Little Well-Being Blog is a place where you can come for ideas and inspiration for making small changes that can stick with you in the long run while adding a little joy to your daily routine.
 Additionally, on my Resources page I have a few articles and links to other attorney well-being organizations that you can consult for additional guidance.